 ACEEE worked with a broad coalition of stakeholders to develop efficiency proposals contributing to more than a 10% gain in efficiency achieved by the 2021 International Energy Conservation Code.

-The Appliance Standards Awareness Project, based at ACEEE, helped push through state bills that set energy-saving standards for appliances recently in Massachusetts, Nevada, Oregon, Rhode Island, and Maine.
+The Appliance Standards Awareness Project, based at ACEEE, helped push through state bills that set energy-saving standards for appliances recently in Massachusetts, Nevada, Oregon, Rhode Island, Maine, New Jersey, and Washington.

 “ACEEE is needed more than ever on our carbon-challenged planet, so let’s do everything we can to make its next 40 years even more productive.”